Pant/nextcloudpi-readthedocs/How-to-install-NextCloudPi-on-an-external-drive-using-Berryboot..md

 Main Berryboot page

 Tweaks
+- If your image prefers to have a certain memory split use the extension .img128 .img192, .img224 or .img240 instead of .img.

-If the image you are converting is based on Debian/Raspbian delete the etc/console-setup/cached_UTF-8_del.kmap.gz file before converting the image to force regeneration of the cached keyboard mapping on first boot.
+- If the image you are converting is based on Debian/Raspbian delete the etc/console-setup/cached_UTF-8_del.kmap.gz file before converting the image to force regeneration of the cached keyboard mapping on first boot.
 This is to make sure it uses the keyboard layout set in Berryboot instead of default British.
-To be continued ;-)